Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/modules/03-supporting-services/README.md

 * Related DNS settings for the private endpoint
 * A managed identity

+> TODO: Do we need Managed Idenity for AKV?  - Exaplain why the PRivate Link, DNS, Managed Idenity is used for

 ![Supporting Services](./media/supporting-services.png)

 Review `parameters-main.json` and update the values as required.
 Once the files are updated, deploy using az cli or Az PowerShell.